12 Dec Make Your Phlebotomist (and Yourself) Happy by Drinking Plenty of Water

 The basic equation for determining this is by dividing your body weight in half.
 So, if you weigh 200 pounds, you would need 100 ounces of water per day, if you’re not doing anything strenuous.
 If you’re working out, hiking, at a high altitude, or outdoors a great deal, you’re going to need to add to those 100 ounces.

 Another reason dehydration is bad for the blood donation experience, as that it will thicken your blood and lower your blood pressure.
-Phlebotomy classes from Westminster to the East Coast know that lower blood pressure is often better, but this isn’t always the case.
+Phlebotomy classes from know that lower blood pressure is often better, but this isn’t always the case.
 If your blood pressure is lower, you have a higher chance of fainting during your procedure, which can make it harder for your body to recover from the procedure.
 When your blood thickens, it’s harder for the phlebotomy specialist to puncture the vein and draw blood.

 It’s important to note, though, that some procedures require that you don’t drink water before getting blood drawn.
 This is generally the case for blood tests and surgeries.
 If your phlebotomy specialist says it is OK to drink water before getting blood drawn, try to drink the recommended daily amount of water, which is 64 ounces.
-Before you donate in Westminster, drink a glass of water that’s about 16 ounces.
+Before you donate, drink a glass of water that’s about 16 ounces.